Virginia Department of Wildlife Resources: Conservation police officers

 The law enforcement officers of the Virginia Department of Wildlife Resources hold the title of conservation police officer.
-Conservation police officers enforce state laws related to hunting, fishing, and boating.
+Conservation police officers enforce Virginia laws related to hunting, fishing, and boating.
 Their duties include patrolling by vehicle, aircraft, all-terrain vehicles (ATVs), boats, and on foot, as well as investigating tips and complaints from the public.

-Virginia conservation police officers are also appointed as deputy U.S. Fish and Wildlife Service special agents, granting them the authority to investigate federal wildlife law violations, including those that cross state lines.
+Virginia conservation police officers are also appointed as deputy U.S. Fish and Wildlife Service special agents, granting them the authority to investigate suspected federal wildlife law violations, including those that cross state lines.

-The position originated in 1903, when the first game wardens were appointed in Virginia.
-In 2007, the title was officially changed from "game warden" to "conservation police officer" to better reflect the expanded scope of their responsibilities.
+The first game wardens in Virginia were appointed in 1903, and the role was renamed to "conservation police officer" in 2007.

-Since the agency’s founding, eleven officers have died in the line of duty.
+Since the department was founded, eleven officers have died in the line of duty.
 During the 1920s and 1930s, five game wardens were killed by gunfire, and two others died from drowning or pneumonia.
-Additional fatalities occurred in 1952 and 1960, when two officers were fatally shot.
+Two more officers were fatally shot in 1952 and 1960.
 On December 19, 1972, two game wardens died in an aircraft accident while on duty.